chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

-# Staging Interaction

-In the original stage production of Peter Pan, Tinker Bell was represented by a darting light created by a small handheld mirror off-stage, reflecting a little circle of light from a powerful lamp.
-Tinkerbell communicates her presence through this light to the other characters.
-See more info [here](https://en.wikipedia.org/wiki/Tinker_Bell).

-There is no actor that plays Tinkerbell--her existence in the play comes from the interactions that the other characters have with her.

-For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
-You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like. _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_

 ## Prep

 1. Set up [your Github "Lab Hub" repository](../../../) by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Spring/readings/Submitting%20Labs.md).
 2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how](https://guides.github.com/features/mastering-markdown/) to post links to your submissions on your readme.md so we can find them easily.

-### For lab, you will need:

-1. Paper
-1. Markers/ Pen
-1. Smart Phone--Main required feature is that the phone needs to have a browser and display a webpage.
-1. Computer--we will use your computer to host a webpage which also features controls
-1. Found objects and materials--you’ll have to costume your phone so that it looks like some other device.
-These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case.
-Be creative!
-1. Scissors

 ### Deliverables for this lab are:
 1. Storyboard